mingyli/lexicon/README.md

 ## [`genius.py`](genius.py)

-uses BeautifulSoup and Genius API to retrieve lyrics
+Uses BeautifulSoup and Genius API to retrieve lyrics.

-requires a Genius API token.
+Requires a Genius API token.
 I set mine as an environment variable using `export TOKEN=<token>`

 ### Usage